mexmarv/msdataflow_2_dbpipeline/README.md

-# Microsoft Dataflows to Databricks Pipeline Migration
+# Microsoft Dataflow to Databricks Pipeline Migration

 This comprehensive notebook automates the migration of Microsoft Dataflows into a Databricks pipeline.
 It retrieves the full dataflow definition from the source API, translates each transformation step from the M language (Power Query) into equivalent PySpark code, and then automatically generates a new Databricks notebook that implements the complete pipeline.